Mike-Durning/BSSID-Geolocation-and-Mapping/README.md

 # Process
 ---
 ## Using my own BSSID I am able to return 0-80 BSSID's on average.
+Using others BSSID...
+I am able to return a couple million?
 ---
 Throughout this I learned pretty quickly that I could only get a couple 100 BSSID's before I realized I was building up quite the stockpile and I would almost consistently return the same exact BSSID's.
 Doing my best to get new ones, I got my first 200 to 400 by simply scanning through a list and trying at random.
 This was becoming tedious, almost no return per query, and feeling pointless.
 I automated the API calls and the cleaning the extracted data.
 I would constantly query the same data so I was constantly removing duplicates so I automated the entire process.